Fall 2018 - Online

 |67 - 70: D+||63 - 67: D||60 - 63: D-|

 |below 60: F|

 Exams: There will be two exams, equally weighted and delivered electronically.
 Each exam will cover only the materials that we have covered in each half of the semester.
 These exams will be timed, but you will have a period of at least 24 hours to decide when to begin.
-Exams must be taken individually and there will be severe consequences for those who do not follow this rule.
+Exams must be taken individually, and there will be severe consequences for those who do not follow this rule.
 The best way to make sure that you don't appear to be "cheating" is to make sure that no other student is in sight of you.
 Exams are open-book, open-notes, and you are encouraged to use Excel.
 Also, at my discretion, I can ask you to find an instructor or administrator from a university to proctor your exam.

 Classroom Etiquette (Netiquette): In emails and online discussions a courteous tone and politeness is expected.
 For tips on "Netiquette" technique, go to: http://www.albion.com/netiquette/.

 Rectifying Scores: During the semester, I will post all your scores on Moodle for you to view.
 After you get your assignment or exam grade, you have a week to dispute your score.
 Beyond this period, I will not entertain any disputes.

 Accommodations for Disabilities: Show the UIowa Accommodations Policy.

 Mental Health: Show the UIowa Mental Health Policy.

 Sexual Harassment: Show the UIowa Sexual Harassment Policy.

 Multicultural Holidays: Show the UIowa Multicultural Holidays Policy.